unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 Coercion is the process of converting a value from one data type to another This happens frequently in JavaScript because it is dynamically typed, meaning variables can hold values of any type without explicit declarations

+Dot Operator (.)
+The dot operator (.) is used to access object properties directly by name, like person.name.
+It’s simple and readable but only works with valid property names that don’t contain spaces or special characters

+Computed Member Access Operator ([])
+The computed member access operator ([]) allows dynamic access to object properties using a string or variable, like person['name'] or person[dynamicKey].
+It’s flexible and can handle property names with spaces or special characters